FabRuju/Unity-Attributes-Essentials/Docs/UrlAttribute.md

 ```javascript
 GUIalignment textAlignment
 ```
 4 - (Optional) Determines whether the text and link icon are enclosed within a box.
-Defaults to true.
+Default is true.
 ```cpp
 bool drawBox = true
 ```